agarsev/quevedo/README.md

 Quevedo is licensed under the [Open Software License version 3.0](https://opensource.org/licenses/OSL-3.0).

-Quevedo web includes a copy of [preactjs] for ease of offline use, distributed under the [MIT License](https://github.com/preactjs/preact/blob/master/LICENSE).
+The web interface includes a copy of [preactjs] for ease of offline use, distributed under the [MIT License](https://github.com/preactjs/preact/blob/master/LICENSE).

+Quevedo is part of the project "Visualizando la SignoEscritura" (Proyecto VisSE, Facultad de Informática, Universidad Complutense de Madrid) as part of the program for funding of research projects on Accesible Technologies financed by INDRA and Fundación Universia.

 ### VisSE team